rerenoob/readings/How to Train Your Mind.md

 well-respected engineer submitted a report of "-1000 lines of code" as a result of a big refactor where he rewrote the program (which the program even ran faster afterward).

+## 3 kinds of distraction we may experience during meditation

+### Perceptions

+This is physical sensations, like sight, sound, body sensations.
+We may not notice any of these when our minds are busy, but they will surface once our minds are quiet.

+### Feelings/Emotions

+We may feel a variety of feelings and emotions that we don't even notice they're there.
+They could be feelings we've ignored or pushed down or away for so long that finally surface.
+They could be emotions that linger from things happen earlier or long ago.

+### Thoughts

+Our minds will wander with a lot of thoughts, such as worries, doubts, regrets, or imagine scenarios that may or may not happen.
+This is the majority of distractions that we will want to observe and let go.

+# Side notes

+Meditation, for me, is a way to quite my mind.
+It's also a way to train my brain to stay on boring tasks for longer period of time.
+Many things our brains need to process tend to be boring, such as reading, planning, writing, of focusing on anything for an extend period of time.
+If we can just focus on our breath, which is extremely boring, we can definitely master focusing on other things that are less boring.

+Meditation also forces me to be in the present.
+After all, we can only deal with what's in front of us, one thing at a time.
+If we can focus on doing just that, we will be a lot happier and feeling a lot more accomplished than doing and worrying about many things all at the same time.

+Being in the present can make us happier, as it allows us to enjoy our life more purposefully.
+I will do just that.